 Again, this is another topic of debate.

-Furthermore, as much as the Liege Fighter Rooster is known to be protective of their hen, it seems the hens are not good setters as they don’t tend to go broody.
+Furthermore, as much as the Liege Fighter Rooster is known to be protective of its hen, it seems the hens are not good setters as they don’t tend to go broody.

 Health Issues and Care